pytest-docker-compose/pytest-docker-compose/README.rst

     .. tip::
-        Unless you need to interface directly with Docker primitives, this is the fixture to use in your tests.
+        Unless you need to interface directly with Docker primitives, this is the correct fixture to use in your tests.

 ``docker_containers``
     A list of the Docker ``compose.container.Container`` objects running during